A group of five giraffe in Amboseli, Kenya, walking across dry ground in front of a row of bushes

 Giraffes can vocalise but rarely do.
 Some vocalisations that have been recorded include snorts, bleats (by calves), bellows, coughs and humming.

 Habitat loss and fragmentation due to human population growth and climate change are the main threats to giraffes in the wild.
-As human populations grow, more giraffe habitat is converted to agriculture, infrastructure and extractive industries such as mining, quarrying and fossil fuel production.
+As human populations grow, more giraffe habitat is converted to agriculture, infrastructure and extractive industries such as mining, quarrying and fossil fuel production, leaving less natural habitat for giraffes available.

 In some parts of their range, giraffes are hunted legally for sport and for their parts.
-However, in many areas, giraffes are poached for bushmeat and the illegal wildlife trade.
+However, in many areas, giraffes poaching is happening for bushmeat and the illegal giraffe trade.
 Where civil unrest and weak law enforcement is rife, some giraffe sub-species populations have been devastated.

 Giraffes are also exploited in zoos and circuses.
 Wild giraffes are specialised herbivores, living complex lives and roaming over large expanses, so being confined to small enclosures can lead to extreme frustration and boredom.
-Captive giraffes often exhibit abnormal behaviours, such as repeatedly twisting their necks or licking the bars.
+Giraffes in captivity often exhibit abnormal behaviours, such as repeatedly twisting their necks or licking the bars.

 What is Born Free doing to help giraffes?